Want more from Office Hours? Check out the latest episodes here!

 What areas do I need cells involved with?
 Is it everywhere?
 No, it’s not.
 So then we take this overarching journey and what you don’t see here is, well, what about brand?
 So then brand can get layered in.
 Over the top and I don’t define brand, um, like everyone does and that’s okay.
 You can define brand however you want, but it, the same still rings.

 True.
 I’m defining it as some of these, the other areas, some of my GTM, which is identifying my Tam ICP, the messaging, positioning, product marketing, cause marketing, social proof.
 So that’s brand.
 So now you’re thinking, well, how do I, if I’m doing ABM, how does this apply to me?
-So now every time that you see a little fingerprint, you are going to have layered in account-based marketing.
+So now every time that you see a little fingerprint, you are going to have layered in account-based marketing tools.

 Okay.
 So now you can see the ABM funnel is being defined and where we have ABM is clear at the top of funnel and after they purchase, and many people don’t think about ABM post-purchase they think about, Oh, well, we just need to provide the air cover.
 That’s necessary for sales to close deals.
 And it’s much deeper than that.